The primitive recursive functions #

 - [Mario Carneiro, Formalizing computability theory via partial recursive functions][carneiro2019]

-Calls the given function on a pair of entries n
+Calls the given function on a pair of entries n, encoded via the pairing function.

 Equations